 How is myocardial infarction diagnosed?

 Patients experiencing MI often complain about chest pain and discomfort in the chest, shoulders and arms.
 Patients can also experience shortness of breath, nausea, and feeling faint.
-However, these symptoms are not unique for cardiovascular diseases, and further diagnostic measures are applied.
+However, these symptoms are not unique to cardiovascular diseases, and further diagnostic measures are applied.

 How is myocardial infarction treated?

-Early treatment of MI is crucial for patient outcome.
-In general, treatment strategies aim at unblocking the occluded artery to restore blood supply to the infarcted area(s) of the heart.
+Early treatment of myocardial infarction is crucial for patient outcome.
+In general, treatment strategies aimed at unblocking the occluded artery to restore blood supply to the infarcted area(s) of the heart.
 Aspirin is commonly used to reduce blood coagulation and clotting, resulting in a reduction of mortality upwards of 50% in acute MI patients.
 Heparin, a blood thinner, is also commonly administered.
-Both STEMI and NSTEMI patients are treated with percutaneous coronary intervention (PCI) in combination with stents to increase blood flow through the affected artery(ies).
+Both STEMI and NSTEMI patients are treated with percutaneous coronary intervention (PCI) in combination with stents to increase blood flow through the affected artery or arteries.
 Following an MI, lifestyle modifications are recommended to reduce the burden of risk factors, and long-term treatment may include aspirin, beta blockers and statins.